Skip to main content

 About L'Auberge de Guillaume

-Of the 317 Google reviewers who have rated L'Auberge de Guillaume, enough have given it 4.6 out of 5 to make it the kind of number that warrants a detour.
 The more important number, though, is one: as in, one Meilleur Ouvrier de France title (2015), the highest craft distinction in French cooking, held by the chef behind this €€ village inn in Vandenesse-en-Auxois.
 For a restaurant at this price point, in this postcode, that combination is hard to find anywhere in France.

 Guillaume Royer earned his MOF credentials and his Michelin star at La Bussière after years assisting Christophe Bacquié at Le Castellet, a kitchen that operates at the top tier of Mediterranean French cuisine.
 What he has done with that training at L'Auberge de Guillaume is run it through a bistronomic filter: the technical precision of high-end French cooking applied to regional Burgundian produce, at a price that sits well below the starred-restaurant tier.
 That positioning is the core of what makes this worth understanding before you decide.

 Vandenesse-en-Auxois is a quiet village in the Côte-d'Or, set near the Canal de Bourgogne.
 The inn itself sits roughly half a kilometre from the canal, with a terrace and a garden at the rear.
 The setting is genuinely rural France: a village square, a mairie across the road, no urban noise.
 For food-focused travellers making their way through Burgundy, this is the kind of stop that makes a route through the region worth planning carefully rather than improvising.
-See our full Vandenesse-en-Auxois restaurants guide for broader context on eating in the area, and our full Vandenesse-en-Auxois hotels guide if you are planning an overnight stay.
+See our full Vandenesse-en-Auxois restaurants guide for broader context on eating in the area, our full Vandenesse-en-Auxois hotels guide if you are planning an overnight stay.

 What the kitchen actually does

 Royer's technical background is what separates this from a well-meaning countryside bistro.
-MOF-level craft in pastry, charcuterie, and classical preparation is verifiable and documented.
+MOF-level craft in pastry, charcuterie, classical preparation is verifiable and documented.
 At La Bussière, that skill ran through a Michelin-starred context; here it runs through what the venue's own framing calls a bistronomic approach using regional produce.
 That framing matters for setting expectations correctly: this is not a tasting-menu-only destination in the style of, say, Bras in Laguiole or Mirazur in Menton.
 It is a restaurant where serious technical skill meets an accessible format and Burgundy's larder.

-Burgundy's produce case is well established in French gastronomy: Charolais beef, Bresse poultry, Époisses and other regional cheeses, Dijon mustard, freshwater fish from the rivers and canals, and vegetables grown in the climate of the Côte-d'Or.
+Burgundy's produce case is well established in French gastronomy: Charolais beef, Bresse poultry, Époisses and other regional cheeses, Dijon mustard, freshwater fish from the rivers and canals, vegetables grown in the climate of the Côte-d'Or.
 A chef with Royer's training working with that raw material in a bistronomic register is the central argument for booking this table.
 The comparable restaurants elsewhere in rural France that combine this level of chef credential with accessible pricing are rare.
 For other reference points in that tradition, see Auberge de l'Ill in Illhaeusern and Auberge du Vieux Puits in Fontjoncouse, both of which represent the French auberge format at different price tiers.

 Who should book this